eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

     - `UNMANAGED`: the GPS device of the modem will be setup but not directly managed, therefore freeing the serial port for other services to use.
 This can be used in order to perform the setup of the GPS and then have another service (like `gpsd`) parse the NMEA strings in order to extract the position informations.
     - `MANAGED_GPS`: the GPS device of the modem will be setup and directly managed (typically by ModemManager) therefore the serial port won't be available for other services to use.

+!!! note "GPS modes availability"
+    GPS modes available for the modem are dependent on the modem model, modem firmware version and _ModemManager_ version installed on the system.
+Some modes may not be selectable if the modem does not support them.

 Therefore, to use the GPS module provided by the cellular modem with Kura's _PositionService_, the following considerations should be taken into account:

 - The _PositionService_ should be enabled.
 Serial settings of the _PositionService_ should not be changed; it will be redirected to the modem GPS port automatically.